clojure-grimoire/grimoire/resources/1.5.0/clojure.core/macroexpand/docstring.md

-Repeatedly calls macroexpand-1 on form until it no longerrepresents a macro form, then returns it.
-Note neithermacroexpand-1 nor macroexpand expand macros in subforms.
+Repeatedly calls macroexpand-1 on form until it no longer represents a macro form, then returns it.
+Note neither macroexpand-1 nor macroexpand expand macros in subforms.